OPMDG/opm-doc/probes/check_pgactivity.rst

  Perfdata returns the data delta in bytes between the master and each Hot standby cluster listed.

- Critical and Warning thresholds can take one or two values separated by a comma.
+ Critical and Warning thresholds are optional.
+They can take one or two values separated by a comma.
 If only one value given, it applies to both received and replayed data.
  If two values are given, the first one applies to received data, the second one to replayed ones.
 These thresholds only accept a size (eg. 2.5G).